ruckage/es-theme-snes-mini/readme.txt

 Nes-Classic
 Famicom-classic
 Super Famicom-classic

+03/12/2017
+Added several new options to the config file (font size and text alignment).
+Added support for multiple resolutions including 4x3 resoloutions, ntsc, and pal.
+Adjusted the USA border to allow more space for the help icons.
+Updated the pc-engine icon.
+Changed the colour of the usa dreamcast logo.

 18/10/17
 Added Amiga, MSX, MSX2, Game and watch, PC Engine CD, PC, Snes-Classic, Nes-Classic, Famicom-classic,  and Super Famicom-classic.
 Changed theme to allow for multiple custom setups.
 Various other fixes.